 If you have a square face, consider yourself lucky.
 Some of the most famous faces of all time are those with strong, angular jawlines.
 Women with square faces also age very well and take some of the best photographs.
 But there are challenges to having a square face—namely, how to style your hair to play up your best features.
 As celebrity hairstylist GIovanni Vaccaro notes, the goal should be to "take attention completely away from the jawline and put it on the length of the hair."

 There are literally dozens of styles that work on square face shapes, though Vaccaro is partial to one, in particular.
-"I love lobs for round faces with very little face framing angles and only a few very long layers, based on hair texture."
+"Soft and layered is the way to go," he says.

 Meet the Expert